vendelieu/telegram-bot/README.md

 # Installation

-Add the JitPack repository to your root build.gradle file:
+Add the JitPack repository to your root build.gradle.kts file:

 ```gradle
 repositories {